ZebMcKayhan/WireguardManager/README.md

 ```

 these are the preffered marks.
 I do not recommend changing them altough it is possible.
 The point is that marking a package with 0x3000 would mean that we want this package to be routed out wg15.
 an IPSET could be added to any peer. it does not however mean that it has to be routed out THAT peer it just mean that the rules gets added and deleted as the peer is started stopped.
+It will also create routing rule and disable rp_filter for that peer.

 so, lets say we have an IPSET named NETFLIX_DNS that we want to add to wg12 for matching destination IPs to be routed out WAN:
 ```sh